ProfoundLogic/ADO-Work-Log/README.md

 - [ ] Time Tracking Reports
 - [ ] Putting a SQLite DB Behind this
 - [ ] Provision a Service Account
+- [ ] Fix the profile image in the header